ReserveJudgement/GNN-Research-Agent/README.md

 The dataset can be downloaded from: https://codex.flywire.ai/

 The agent does not have to deal with downloading the dataset or the packages, these are prepared in advance.

+Connectome tools package is required for loading the data: https://github.com/alitwinkumar/connectome_tools

 Example code for analyzing the dataset can be found at: https://github.com/alitwinkumar/connectome_examples